risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

     if a particular service account is not specified in pod's manifest, the pod will apply default service account

+    it is a good practice to create specific service account for each pod or replicated pods and then associate it with a cluster role through role binding mechanism

 |

 *busybox.yaml pod spec file with declared service account - jenkins*